Coyote Gulch, Glen Canyon National Recreation Area Utah #76072or

 Pronghorn and Dragon Head Peaks reflected in pond near Lee Lake, Bridger Wilderness.
 Wind River Range, WyomingPronghorn and Dragon Head Peaks Central Wind River Range #691371 Purchase

 The Winds are notorious for afternoon thunderstorms followed by evening clearing, which I experienced firsthand.
 There were rain showers that afternoon and several hours of constant hail and thunder the next day.
-During the three days I spent at that camp there was a few instances of decent light, but not as dramatic as I was hoping for.
+During the three days I spent at that camp, there were a few instances of decent light, but not as dramatic as I was hoping for.

 Pronghorn Peak and Lake Donna.
 Bridger Wilderness, Wind River Range WyomingPronghorn Peak and Lake Donna #69194 Purchase